 CONTENTS

 UCT

 - 1.1 INTRODUCTION

 - 1.2 SCOPE AND PURPOSE OF THIS REPORT

 - 1.3 THE DESIGN BRIEF

 - 1.4 EXECUTIVE SUMMARY

 2.0 THE EXISTING

 - 2.1 THE SITE

 - 2.2 THE HOUSE

 - 2.3 EXISTING DRAWINGS AND PHOTOGRAPHS

 3.0 THE PROPOSED

 - 3.1 THE PROPOSED SCHEME

 - 3.2 THE PROPOSED DRAWINGS

 - $\Delta C = \Delta C = 0$

 - 3.4 LISE LAYOUT AND SCALE

 - 3.5 MATERIALS

 4.0 HERITAGE ASSESSMENT AND ANALYSIS OF THE LISTED BUILDING

 - 4.01 LISTED BUILDING CITATION

 - 4 02 HISTORICAL AND ARCHAEOLOGICAL CONTEXT

 - 4 03 THE EXTERIOR

 - 4.04 THE INTERIOR

 - 4.05 THE GARDEN AND SETTING

 - 4 0.6 ASSESSMENT OF IMPACT OF THE PROPOSED ON THE HISTORIC BUILDING

 - 4.07 PLANNING POLICY CONTEXT AND METHODOLOGY AND RELEVANT PLANNING HISTORY

 5.0 CONCLUSION

 APPENDIX

+LITTLE BLACKSTICKS FARM, CHIPPING

 1.0 INTRODUCTION

 1.1 INTRODUCTION

-This statement has been written in support of the Listed Building Planning Application for internal alterations to the Grade II Listed Farmhouse named Little Blacksticks on Little Blacksticks Lane in Chipping, Lancashire.
+This statement has been written in support of Listed Building Consent and Full Planning Application for a conversion of outbuildings within the curtilage of a listed building from store and holiday let to annex building of the Grade II Listed Farmhouse at Little Blacksticks Farm, on Little Blacksticks Lane in Chipping, Lancashire.
 This report should be read in conjunction with the proposal drawings.

 Data was gathered from a range of primary and secondary sources, including numerous visits to site, a search of the National Heritage List for England, Local Planning Authority information and local historic materials and maps.

 1.2 SCOPE AND PURPOSE OF THIS REPORT

-NWDC have been commissioned to prepare this document as part of a Listed Building Application for the alteration to the interior of the house on both floors.
+NWDC have been commissioned to prepare this document as part of a Listed Building Consent and Full Planning Application for the conversion of outbuildings within the curtilage of a listed building, to enlarge existing holiday let, to create an annex that is ancillary to the main farmhouse.

 The purpose of this report is to provide the local planning authority with the necessary and appropriate information to explain the proposed works.
 An assessment of the heritage value of each affected heritage asset and/or feature is included in order to assess the implications of the proposed works.

-This report is produced in response to policies set out in Paragraph 189 of the National Planning Policy Framework 2018 as it states;
+This report is produced in response to policies set out in Paragraph 189 of the National Planning Policy Framework 2018 as it states:

 "In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal on their significance."

 The proposals have been produced in accordance with the councils policies as described below:

 FOREST OF BOWLAND AONB Management Plan 2019-2024

 AONB: KEY STATEMENT EN2: LANDSCAPE

 POLICY DMH3: DWELLINGS IN THE OPEN COUNTRYSIDE AND AONB STATES:

 10.20 within areas defined as open countryside or AONB on the proposals map, residential development will be limited to:

+• Development essential for the purposes of agriculture or residential development which meets an identified local need.
+In assessing any proposal for an agricultural, forestry or other essential workers dwellings a functional and financial test will be applied.